Esdeath4l/Ritika/README.md

 *Introduction*

-I'm excited to announce the completion of Task 3, the Tic Tac Toe game, using Codsoft!
+I'm excited to announce, the Tic Tac Toe game, using Codsoft!
 After designing and developing the game, I've tested it thoroughly to ensure a smooth and enjoyable user experience.

 *Features*